rtribotte/traefik/docs/content/providers/kubernetes-gateway.md

 When deployed into Kubernetes, Traefik will read the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` or `KUBECONFIG` to construct the endpoint.

 The access token will be looked up in `/var/run/secrets/kubernetes.io/serviceaccount/token` and the SSL CA certificate in `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.
-Both are provided mounted automatically when deployed inside Kubernetes.
+Both are mounted automatically when deployed inside Kubernetes.

 The endpoint may be specified to override the environment variable values inside a cluster.